sbs20/scanservjs/DESIGN.md

 - [x] In selection mode, taps toggle page selection
 - [x] "Selection mode" indicator in toolbar
 - [x] Tap outside pages or press a "Done" button exits selection mode

+### 17.7 Multi-Item Drag-and-Drop

+Snapshot-based array reconstruction after vuedraggable's single-item drag.

+**Why not SortableJS MultiDrag?** MultiDrag removes selected DOM elements during the drag (the "folding" animation) and re-inserts them at drop time. vuedraggable's `onDragUpdate` fires between these steps and calculates array indices from DOM children — which are missing.
+This causes corrupted splices, disappearing items during drag, and wrong final order.
+The conflict is architectural and cannot be worked around without patching vuedraggable.

+**Approach:** Use vuedraggable's normal single-item drag.
+On `@start`, snapshot the full page array and selected IDs.
+On `@end`, detect multi-item drag (dragged item was in the selection, selection has >1 item) and reconstruct:

+1. vuedraggable has already moved the dragged item to `evt.newIndex` via its single-item splice.
+Other selected items remain at their original positions.
+2. Build the selected group in original relative order (from the snapshot).
+3. Filter `this.pages` to remove all selected items except the dragged one (which acts as a positional anchor).
+4. Replace the anchor with the full group via `splice()`.

+This yields correct final order.
+The trade-off: only one ghost is visible during drag.
+Visual feedback for the other selected items is provided via `editor-page-drag-peer` CSS (dashed border + reduced opacity).

+### 17.8 Touch Rubber-Band Fix

+**Problem:** Vue's `@touchstart="handler"` registers a passive event listener.
+Calling `e.preventDefault()` inside the handler is silently ignored by the browser, so native gestures (scroll, context menu, text selection) fire on top of our rubber-band selection.

+**Fix:** Remove the template `@touchstart` binding from the scroll area.
+In `mounted()`, manually register via `addEventListener('touchstart', handler, { passive: false })`, and clean up in `beforeUnmount()`.
+Additionally, when `touchSelectMode` is active, the scroll area gets a dynamic class `editor-touch-select-active` with `touch-action: none`, telling the browser to not interpret any touch gestures on that element.